 The Future Homes and Building Standard is a set of standards that homes and buildings must adhere to.
 This ensures that all new homes built from 2025 onwards produce 75%-80% less carbon emissions than homes built under the current regulations.
 This is a huge step forward for the construction industry, and it’s something that the industry needs to start preparing for now.
 The standard will require a change in the way homes are designed and built, so we must begin to explore these changes now.
-In this article, JACKON UK will explore what the Future Homes Standard is, why it is so important and why we produce all our current products to meet these crucial standards now to be ready for the change in the law.
+In this article, we will explore what the Future Homes Standard is, why it is so important and why as a company we produce all our current products to meet these crucial standards now to be ready for the change in the law.

 According to the government’s consultation in 2019, 20% of greenhouse gas emissions are made by new and existing homes in the UK.
 Future Homes Standard aims to improve energy efficiency in newly built homes from 2025 onwards, applicable to homes built in England.

 - high rated insulation for maximum energy efficiency

 - double glazing, which can insulate around doors and windows and reduce energy consumption